jonathancaleb/mailx/README.md

-# 📧 mailx - Your Open-Source Email Platform
+# 📧 mailx - Email Platform

 ## Introduction

-mailx is an open-source email platform designed to help you send reliable, scalable emails from your applications.
+mailx is an email platform designed to help you send reliable, scalable emails from your applications.
 Built on top of Google Cloud services, mailx provides a robust, self-hosted alternative to solutions like SendGrid, Resend, or Mailgun, while offering you full control and flexibility. 🚀

 This project was developed as a personal initiative to deepen my understanding of cloud platforms, email infrastructure, and system architecture.
 The design and architecture of mailx are inspired by the open-source foundations of platforms like SendGrid, Plunk, and others, while incorporating my own learning and innovations. 💡